RoadieHQ/marketing-site/content/docs/integrations/confluence/index.md

 ## Prerequisites

-You'll need an Atlassian account with an ability to create an API token and knowledge of the name of your Confluence organization.
+You'll need an Atlassian account with an ability to create an API token and the name of your Confluence organization.

 ## Configuring Confluence Integration